OKMTask

 List<Task>

-Retrieve a list of task related with a task type.
+Retrieve a list of tasks related to a task type.

 Example: